ravneetg/twitter/README.md

    Tableau Dashboard

-    1. Lauch tableau online

-    2. Enjoy the dashboard at https://10az.online.tableau.com/#/site/w205movieproject/views
+    0. Simply enjoy the dashboard at https://10az.online.tableau.com/#/site/w205movieproject/views

+    1. Create a Tableau Server

+    2. Upload Dashboard.twb onto the Server

-    3. If you have modified the PostGres database address, point the Dashboard towards the new database
+    3. Edit the connection of the Dashboard to the PostGres database

 ## Section 4.
 Tools and Packages